 English as a Second Language (ESL)

-Midland College English as a Second Language (ESL) classes provide students the opportunity to improve their speaking, reading, writing, and listening English language skills.
+Midland College offers 3 Academic Engish as a Second Language (ESL) classes.
+These classes provide students the opportunity to improve their speaking, reading, writing, and listening English language skills.
 These skills are taught in conjunction with life skills to help the student function fully in the community.
 ESL classes in reading and writing are also provided for Spanish-speakers desiring to pass the GED® test in Spanish.
 ESL offers an American History and U.S. Government class for Resident Legal Aliens who want to prepare for American citizenship.

 If interested in the FREE classes offered through the Adult and Developmental Education Division at MC, call 684-5323.